 Nigel Mitchell is head of nutrition for EF Education First Pro Cycling team, and his book is a practical toolkit for any cyclist looking to eat their way to improved performance.
 It cuts out the pseudo-science and features anecdotes and case studies from real riders.

 Books about cycling history

-Treat the cycling nerd in your life to some riveting reads this Christmas.
+Treat the cycling nerd in your life to some riveting reads.
 Various

 When you’re passionate about a subject, you might want to devour everything that’s ever been written about it.
 If you know someone who feels this way about cycling, treat them to something they can really sink their teeth into.

 Bikes and Bloomers: Victorian Women Inventors and their Extraordinary Cycle Wear, Kat Jungnickel

 A cycling history book with a difference, Bikes and Bloomers traces the evolution of women’s cycling kit and tells the story of how the humble bicycle contributed to women’s liberation.
 It draws on in-depth archival research and reminds us just how far we’ve come.